mdfarhanali259-blip/LibraX/README.md

 BookNotAvailableException

-Used when an unavailable/issued book is requested for another issue operation.
+Used when an unavailable or already issued book is requested for another issue operation.

 MemberNotFoundException